Present Day - 2000 Onwards

 Preparing Sandon All Saints for a new century.

-Upgraded systems include a hearing aid loop, added in 2004, with new electrics, lighting, heating, and a sound system added in more recent years.
-Bathroom facilities were added in 2012, in the southwest corner of the Lady Chapel with access from the inner porch.
-The footways have been re-tarmacked and a new stone step added to the inner church door.
-Every piece of work helps us to remain accessible to all.
+Upgraded systems include a hearing aid loop, added in 2004, with new electrics and lighting, and a sound system added in more recent years.
+An accessible toilet was added in 2012, in the southwest corner of the Lady Chapel with access from the inner porch.

 In 2016, following the theft of lead, the Vestry and north Aisle roof were replaced with terne-coated stainless steel.
+At that time the south pitch of the Chancel roof was replaced with new battens, roofing paper and tiles.

 Many thanks to everyone who has worked on Sandon All Saints in recent years, including and not limited to: